-With your help, we can save the last wooded lot tucked next to Coy’s Brook Woodlands.
-If we can raise $180,000 by December 31, 2019, then we can preserve this final piece of a very scenic and ecologically diverse conservation puzzle.
+With your help we can preserve this final piece of a very scenic and ecologically diverse conservation puzzle.

 For historical land-saving context, let’s travel back in time to 1997 when a 15-lot subdivision was proposed for a fragile upland ridge jutting out into the marsh bordering Coy’s Brook, which is the major tributary to the Herring River.
 This represented HCT’s very first land fundraising campaign to buy 11 of those lots for a bargain sale of $225,000 from James and Marcia Stewart.
 When a property owner sells at less than appraised value or at a “bargain sale,” then the owner can realize significant tax benefits.

-That first purchase resulted in preserving 16 acres.
-Over the years, the Hall family donated 9 more acres and HCT purchased two more lots from the Stewarts as the conservation assemblage continued to grow.
-Unfortunately, James and Marcia passed away, but their three children approached HCT with a rare opportunity.
-So now, 22 years after that very first acquisition, HCT has a chance to buy the last wooded lot next to Coy’s Brook Woodlands.
+That first HCT purchase made possible by HCT members and grant- making groups like the Fields Pond Foundation resulted in preserving 16 acres.
+Over the next year, Robert and Charles Hall donated 9 adjacent acres.
+In 2000 and 2004, HCT purchased two more lots from the Stewarts as the conservation assemblage continued to grow.
+Unfortunately, James and Marcia passed away, but their three children approached HCT with a rare opportunity to buy the last one-acre lot.
+So now, 22 years after the very first acquisition, HCT has a chance to preserve the last wooded lot next to Coy’s Brook Woodlands.

-By preserving the lot, we’re extinguishing another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
-By preserving the land, we’re protecting the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.
+By preserving the land, we’re extinguishing another septic system in the watershed, thereby protecting the water quality of Coy’s Brook and by extension the Herring River.
+By preserving the one-acre lot, we’re protecting the visitor experience to this very scenic trail loop, which is also compelling, but let’s look deeper and closer at some of the wildlife that call this land home because of the mix of habitats including pine-oak upland and bordering marsh.

 When HCT’s Mike Lach asked HCT volunteer Gus Romano to venture out to the property for photos, the two were first greeted by one of our local woodland hawks, a Cooper’s hawk.
-Raptors at the top of the ecosystem food chain (like ospreys, red-tailed hawks, and other familiar hawks) are impacted by loss of habitat for nesting, foraging and sheltering.
-Seeing this beautiful bird right there in front of them was a sign that we’re on the right track to save this last lot.
+Loss of habitat that provides nesting, foraging, and sheltering opportunities impacts all wildlife including raptors at the top of the ecosystem food chain like Cooper’s hawk, red-tailed hawk, osprey, and others.
+Seeing this majestic bird right there in front of them was a sign that we’re on the right track to save this remaining parcel.

-Fiddler crabs live in that intertidal area along the marsh edge that is inundated twice daily by the tides.
-The males have an oversize claw and they make cylindrical burrows in the mud and hang out by the opening, waiting for females to wander by.
-When they see a female, they actually start waving the claw and when a female pauses long enough the male will scamper up to her and then back to the burrow encouraging her to check it out.
-If he’s lucky, she’ll move in.
+The fiddler crab is called “fiddler” because when it feeds with the back and forth motion of the small claw compared to its big claw, it looks like a fiddle player.
+They live in the intertidal area along the marsh edge that is inundated twice daily by the tides.
+The males make cylindrical burrows in the mud.
+When they see a female, they actually start waving the oversized claw and when a female pauses long enough, the male will scamper up to her and then back to the burrow, hoping for her architectural approval.

 Gus also took photos of butterfly weed that grows on the land.
 Butterfly weed is a member of the milkweed family.
 And if we zoom in, we find a monarch caterpillar which survives exclusively on milkweed plants.
 And we all know that monarchs have been in decline due to habitat loss and other factors.
 Saving the land will help this species, too.